 Section 7 of the Endangered Species Act (ESA) requires federal agencies to ensure that their actions are not likely to jeopardize the continued existence of endangered or threatened species or result in the destruction or adverse modification of the critical habitat of such species.
-On November 1, 2024, Commission staff accessed the U.S. Fish and Wildlife Service's (FWS) Information for Planning and Consultation (IPaC) database to determine whether any federally listed species could occur within the project boundary at Harris Lake and Skyline Wildlife Management Area (WMA)(FWS, 2024a).
+On March 10, 2025, Commission staff accessed the U.S. Fish and Wildlife Service's (FWS) Information for Planning and Consultation (IPaC) database to determine whether any federally listed species could occur within the project boundary at Harris Lake and Skyline Wildlife Management Area (WMA)(FWS, 2024a; 2025).

-For the Harris Lake portion of the project area, review of the IPaC database identified the following federally listed species that may occur within the project boundary, in the vicinity of Harris Lake, or be affected by the project: the endangered southern pigtoe, red-cockaded woodpecker, Indiana bat, and northern long-eared bat; the threatened finelined pocketbook, Georgia rockcress, white fringeless orchid, and little amphianthus; the proposed endangered tri-colored bat; the proposed threatened alligator snapping turtle; whooping crane (i.e., experimental, non-essential, population);2 and the candidate monarch butterfly.
+For the Harris Lake portion of the project area, review of the IPaC database identified the following federally listed species that may occur within the project boundary, in the vicinity of Harris Lake, or be affected by the project: the endangered southern pigtoe, Indiana bat, and northern long-eared bat; the threatened finelined pocketbook, red-cockaded woodpecker Georgia rockcress, white fringeless orchid, and little amphianthus; the proposed endangered tri-colored bat; the proposed threatened alligator snapping turtle and monarch butterfly; whooping crane (i.e., experimental, non-essential, population);2 and proposed critical habitat for the monarch butterfly.

-For the Skyline WMA portion of the project area, review of the IPaC database identified the following federally listed species that may occur within the project boundary, in the vicinity of Skyline WMA, or be affected by the project: the endangered palezone shiner, Alabama lampmussel, Cumberland bean, fine-rayed pigtoe, pale lilliput, snuffbox, shiny pigtoe, slabside pearlymussel, gray bat, Indiana bat, northern long-eared bat, and Morefield's leather flower; the threatened spotfin chub, rabbitsfoot, longsolid, round hickorynut, Price's potatobean, white fringeless orchid, and American hart's-tongue fern; the proposed endangered Cumberland moccasinshell, Tennessee clubshell, Tennessee pigtoe, and tri-colored bat; a nonessential experimental population of whooping crane; and the candidate monarch butterfly.
+For the Skyline WMA portion of the project area, review of the IPaC database identified the following federally listed species that may occur within the project boundary, in the vicinity of Skyline WMA, or be affected by the project: the endangered palezone shiner, Alabama lampmussel, Cumberland bean, fine-rayed pigtoe, pale lilliput, snuffbox, shiny pigtoe, slabside pearlymussel, gray bat, Indiana bat, northern long-eared bat, and Morefield's leather flower; the threatened spotfin chub, rabbitsfoot, longsolid, round hickorynut, Price's potatobean, white fringeless orchid, and American hart's-tongue fern; the proposed endangered Cumberland moccasinshell, Tennessee clubshell, Tennessee pigtoe, and tri-colored bat; a non-essential experimental population of whooping crane; and the proposed endangered eastern hellbender and proposed threatened monarch butterfly.